malteschoen/pttModelStudies/README.md

 * Type of model (linear or exponential) (encoded as the first letter - either 0 or 1)
 * Zero-shear viscosity (either 333 or 3333) (encoded as the second letter)
 * Relaxation time lambda (either 1 or 100) (encoded as the third letter)
-* "Elasticity" parameter epsilon (either 0.25 or 0.01) (encoded as the fourth letter)
+* "Elasticity" parameter epsilon (either 0.25 or 0.01 for the PTT models and either 0.01 or 0.5 for the Giesekus models) (encoded as the fourth letter)
 * "Affinity" parameter zeta (0 or 0.03) (encoded as the fifth letter)

 I intend to create combined curves featuring